openedx/edx-documentation/en_us/shared/course_components/create_video.rst

           a Course`.

     * - **Show Transcript**
-      - Specifies whether the transcript plays along with the video by default.
+      - Specifies whether the transcript appears next to the video by default.
     * - **Transcript Languages**
       - The transcript files for any additional languages.
 For more information, see :ref:`Transcripts in Additional Languages`.